 Pegasus Project: what has happened since the revelations?

-One year after the publication of the Pegasus Project by 17 international media organizations, coordinated by Forbidden Stories in partnership with Amnesty International’s Security Lab, the project continues to make waves.
+Two years after the publication of the Pegasus Project by 17 international media organizations, coordinated by Forbidden Stories in partnership with Amnesty International’s Security Lab, the project continues to have global repercussions.

 NSO clients that are classified as “confirmed” indicate countries that recognize having bought Pegasus spyware.
 “Suspected” clients indicate countries that have not recognized having bought the spyware, despite wide-ranging proof of Pegasus use.